‘Star Wars: Battlefront II’ Release Date, Pre-Order Bonuses Confirmed — And Everything Else You Need To Know

 Offline Couch Co-Op Only On Consoles

-The Xbox One and PlayStation 4 version of the game is going to be equipped with an split-screen co-operative game mode designed for two players to enjoy the game together while in the same room, rather than online.
+The Xbox One and PlayStation 4 version of the game is going to be equipped with a split-screen co-operative game mode designed for two players to enjoy the game together while in the same room, rather than online.
 When playing co-op offline, players can customize their heroes and troopers before taking them into battle, where they can earn additional rewards that can be used in the online multiplayer mode.

 Pre-Order Bonuses And Deluxe Edition Detailed